bortch/Revealable/readme.md

 ```

 If key and iv are provided, they will be used to cipher the value to hide.
-Else, they will be generated randomly if not provided through the `--key` and `--iv` parameters.
+If no key or iv are provided, they will be generated randomly.

 #### Optional parameters